Kukkimonsuta/Odachi/README.md

 ASP.NET Core jsonrpc middleware.<br />
 🚧 In development.
 Happy with the current state.
 May change outside of semver.

-## Odachi.AspNetCore.JsonRpc.Validation

-Validation support for `Odachi.AspNetCore.JsonRpc`.<br />
-❓ Internal use.
-Not happy with the current state.
-Likely to change outside of semver.

 ## Odachi.AspNetCore.Mvc

 ASP.NET MVC extensions and helpers.<br />